last updated 8 May 2013

 Many of my "Steam Happens" articles have a supplement below.

-Each supplement expands on the article or shows greater photo detail
+Each supplement expands on the article and/or shows greater photo detail

 Steam Happens #2, Engine choices